 We’re not all grizzled retro gaming veterans — some of us are new to the hobby.
-So our Getting Into Retro Gaming guides are here to help you get up and running as soon as possible!
-If there’s any topic that you’d like to learn more about, be sure to let us know and we’ll cover it in a future column!
+So our Getting Into Retro Gaming guides are here to help you get up and running as soon as possible — and ponder some common thoughts you might have on your own personal journey.

 Retro gaming is an incredible hobby with a massively diverse array of things to explore.
 But if you’re new to the hobby — or perhaps just now developing an interest in rediscovering some of the games from your earlier years — it can be tricky to know where to start.
 So that’s what our new Getting Into Retro Gaming guides are all about: getting you up and running with classic gaming as soon as possible.
 And we begin with a fundamental question: what retro gaming hardware should you invest in, if any, to start exploring?